 The golf course follows the natural rolling country side from a time when the area was farmland.
 The course was designed by a, still to date, unknown Scottish architect and established in 1928.
 In 2009 Tom Mackenzie, also a Scotsman, re-designed the golf course and made it more up-to-date and still very integrated with the natural surrounds.
 The challenging features besides the wind include the hollows surrounding many of the greens and the heavy rough that we are not allowed to cut.

 Visiting the Royal Copenhagen Golf Club, you will be playing golf at a historical and classic golf course in unique surroundings north of Copenhagen.

 Play golf among wildlife on one of Denmark’s most beautiful golf courses

 Did you know…

-The Erimitage Castle is a royal pleasure and hunting palace from 1736, located in the area Dyrehaven north of Copenhagen.
+The Hermitage Castle is a royal pleasure and hunting palace from 1736, located in the area Dyrehaven north of Copenhagen.
 King Christian V used it for his hunting parties.
-The royal family uses it today in at the annual Hubertus hunt.
+The royal family uses it today at the annual Hubertus hunt.

 The golf club are able to arrange tours of the castle for up to 22 persons at a time.
 The tours take 45 minutes to complete.
 Contact us by email if your group wishes to combine unique golf with a unique cultural experience.